strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

           mountPath: /mnt/tiered-storage/
 ```

-Once the Kafka cluster is ready, we can to create a Kafka topic named `tiered-storage-test`.
+Once the Kafka cluster is ready, we can create a Kafka topic named `tiered-storage-test`.
-Keep in mind that in order to use the tiered storage, you always have to enable in the topic as well:
+Keep in mind that in order to use the tiered storage, you have to enable in the topic as well:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2